-In this tutorial I'll share how to create an NFT for free.
-It's easier to create, or 'mint', an NFT than you may think, and just as simple to do it for free.
-For this tutorial I'll be focusing on creating a single NFT artwork, and not minting generative NFTs or an NFT collection.
+So, you want to know how to create an NFT for free?
+This tutorial will show you how.
+It's way simpler to create, or 'mint' an NFT than you'd imagine – and doing it for free is just as easy.
+In this tutorial, I will create a single NFT artwork, and not delve into minting generative NFTs or an NFT collection.

-So what are NFTs?
-These non-fungible tokens have taken the world by storm, but they're not as complicated as you may believe.
-Fundamentally, NFTs are a way of registering a digital file on a cryptocurrency blockchain to ensure it is a one-of-a-kind item and show ownership.
-We have a full guide to how to make and sell an NFT, but here I'll show you how to specifically create an NFT for free.
+But, what are NFTs?
+I hear you ask.
+Well, these non-fungible tokens are everywhere but they're not actually as complex as they first seem.
+Basically, NFTs are a way of registering a digital file on a cryptocurrency blockchain, to make sure it's a unique item and demonstrate ownership.
+Need more?
+See our guide to how to make and sell an NFT, but here I'll show you how to specifically create an NFT for free.

-While you can create NFTs on your computer or laptop, you can even mint NFTs on your mobile.
-The best NFT apps for iPhone, for example, enable you to create an NFT on the go; or see how your collection is doing as well as track NFTs on various blockchains.
+You might assume you'll need a computer or laptop to create an NFT.
+While that's obviously possible, you can also do it on your mobile device.
+The best NFT apps for iPhone allow you to create an NFT on the go, and check out how your collection is doing.
+Plus, you can track NFTs on different blockchains.
 With that in mind, some of the steps below for creating an NFT for free are applicable, but I'm using a desktop browser and Wacom Studio tablet.

 How to create an NFT for free: the steps

 You're going to need a cryptocurrency wallet to set up an account on any NFT marketplace in order to create your NFT.
 We're choosing Metamask as it's one of the most widely used and accessible.
 There are alternatives, such as Coinbase wallet.

 When you create your wallet account you'll be given a 12 word 'seed phrase', this is your unique password.
 Keep it safe and don't share it anywhere, the seed phrase acts as your security code (handy if you forget your password).